IzatIT/twtm/README.md

 1> Welcome
-Millions of movies, TV shows and people to discover.
+#Millions of movies, TV shows and people to discover.
 Explore now.

-2> To open the page use GitHub page link: thetilekovich.github.io/twtm
+2> To open the page use [GitHub page link](https://thetilekovich.github.io/twtm)

 3> WARNING!
 The site is made through the free api themoviedb.com, so if you are in Russia you will need to enable VPN to get a list